microsoft/Workshop-Interact-with-OpenAI-models/docs/05-Part-2-labs/3-System-Message.md

 ```

 :::info[Assignment]
-Create a system message that allows the assistent only to:
+Create a system message that allows the assistant only to:
-- Create recepies
+- Create recipes
 - That use rice as ingredient
 - Is funny and to the point
 - Returns the instruction in the form of a poem